TITLE 20 ENVIRONMENTAL PROTECTION

 20.3.12.13 PERSONNEL MONITORING:

-A. The licensee may not permit an individual to act as a logging supervisor or logging assistant unless that person wears, at all times during the handling of licensed radioactive materials, a personnel dosimeter that is processed and evaluated by an accredited national voluntary laboratory accreditation program (NVLAP) processor.
+A. The licensee may not permit an individual to act as a logging supervisor or logging assistant unless that person wears, at all times during the handling of licensed radioactive materials, a personnel dosimeter.
 Each personnel dosimeter shall be assigned to and worn by only one individual.
-Film badges shall be replaced at least monthly and other personnel dosimeters replaced at least quarterly.
-After replacement, each personnel dosimeter shall be promptly processed.
+Film badges shall be replaced at least monthly and other personnel dosimeters evaluated at least quarterly.

 B. The licensee shall provide bioassay services to individuals using licensed radioactive materials in subsurface tracer studies if required by the license.